Flossing and water flossers- What you need to know

-For a water flosser you just have to guide its tip around the teeth and the water jet does the rest of the work.
+With a water flosser, you just have to guide its tip around the teeth and the water jet does the rest of the work.
 The high pressure of the jet is sufficient to dislocate the debris and plaque from below the gums.

 What is the difference between regular floss and a water flosser?

-The efficiency factor is the primary difference between regular floss and water flosser.
-Just as the electric toothbrush is more effective at cleaning teeth than manual toothbrush, the same applies to flossing.
-Furthermore, the water flosser is more convenient to use around dental braces, dental crowns and bridges while also saving time when compared to manual flossing.
-Regular floss amy damage your gums if you use it aggressively but with water flosser the probability is negligible.
+The efficiency factor is the primary difference between regular dental floss and water flossers.
+Just as the electric toothbrush is more effective at cleaning teeth than a manual toothbrush, the same applies to flossing.
+Furthermore, the water flosser is more convenient to use around dental braces, dental crowns, and bridges while also saving time when compared to manual flossing.
+Regular floss may damage your gums if you use it aggressively but with water flossers the probability is negligible.

 How to choose a water flosser?

-An oral irrigation device should be able to remove maximum bacteria from your mouth just like Dr Trust water flosser which removes 99.9% bacteria thus providing maximum possible protection from gum diseases.
-What makes it your first choice is the portable, cordless design and easily rechargeable battery.
-Filling water in the device is quite convenient while the water capacity can easily accommodate longer flossing sessions.
-Dr Trust oral irrigator has 3 modes of operation namely normal, soft and pulsed which can be easily adapted according to the health demands of your teeth for example, if you have sensitive teeth, you may use the pulse mode or the soft mode to floss.
+Any water flosser is an oral irrigation device to help remove maximum bacteria.
+The Dr. Trust water flosser removes 99.9% bacteria, providing maximum possible protection from gum disease.
+What makes it the best water flosser choice is the portable, cordless design and easily rechargeable battery.
+Filling water in the device is convenient and water capacity easily accommodates longer flossing sessions.
+Dr Trust oral irrigator water flosser has 3 modes of operation namely: normal, soft, and pulsed, which can be easily adapted according to the health demands of your teeth.
+For example, for sensitive teeth, using the pulse or soft more would be most beneficial and safe.

-And lastly, the water pressure of 40-90 psi has a high efficacy in removing plaque and debris trapped between teeth, not to mention the waterproof design of Dr Trust oral irrigator.
+Lastly, the water pressure of 40-90 psi has high efficacy in removing plaque and debris trapped between teeth, not to mention the waterproof design of Dr Trust oral irrigator.